paulgevers/autopkgtest/doc/README.package-tests.rst

     field to specify the shell command directly.
 It will be run under ``bash -e``.
 This is mutually exclusive with the ``Tests:`` field.

+    This is also useful for running the same script under different interpreters and/or with different dependencies, such as ``Test-Command: python debian/tests/mytest.py`` and
+    ``Test-Command: python3 debian/tests/mytest.py``.

 Restrictions: restriction-name [, another-restriction-name ...]
     Declares some restrictions or problems with the tests defined in this stanza.
 Depending on the test environment capabilities, user